dpaleka/consistency-forecasting/src/common/README.md

 - `parallelized_request`: run some async `func` over `data: list[str]`, "in parallel".
 Usually the `func` will create `messages` and then call `query_api_chat`; but you can provide an arbitrary `func` you implemented.
 Use when just running a for loop is too slow for you.

 If you need a complex LLM request (e.g. logprobs), and you think it's not an one-off, implement another function in `llm_utils.py` and use that.

+### Logging all LLM API calls
+To see every query and response to the LLM APIs, use the flag `VERBOSE=True` in `.env` or when calling the script.

 ## async
 By default, prefer use async versions of LLM calls to external providers such as OpenAI.